KDEV2610/Tax-Calxulator/README.md

 # Tax-Calxulator
-This is a Tax calulator and tax slabs are according New Tax Regime.
+This is a Tax calulator, tax slabs are according New Tax Regime.
 According to year 2023-2024